RIMPAC: RIMPAC 2010

 On 28 June 2010, the aircraft carrier arrived in Pearl Harbor to participate in RIMPAC 2010.
 Ronald Reagan was the only aircraft carrier to participate in this exercise.
 During the in-port phase of RIMPAC, officers and crew of the 14 participating navies interact in receptions, meetings, and athletic events.
-Ronald Reagan completed its Tailored Ships Training Availability (TSTA) exercises prior to RIMPAC 2010.
+Ronald Reagan completed its Tailored Ships Training Availability (TSTA) exercises before RIMPAC 2010.

 During 6–7 July 2010, 32 naval vessels and five submarines from seven nations departed Pearl Harbor to participate in Phase II of RIMPAC 2010.
-This phase included live fire gunnery and missile exercises; maritime interdiction and vessel boardings; and anti-surface warfare, undersea warfare, naval maneuvers and air defense exercises.
-Participants also collaborated in explosive ordnance disposal; diving and salvage operations; mine clearance operations; and amphibious operations.
+This phase included live fire gunnery and missile exercises; maritime interdiction and vessel boardings; and anti-surface warfare, undersea warfare, naval maneuvers, and air defense exercises.
+Participants also collaborated in explosive ordnance disposal, diving and salvage operations, mine clearance operations, and amphibious operations.
 Phase III involved scenario-driven exercises designed to further strengthen maritime skills and capabilities.

 During RIMPAC 2010, over 40 naval personnel from Singapore, Japan, Australia, Chile, Peru, and Colombia managed combat exercises while serving aboard Ronald Reagan.
 This involved managing anti-submarine warfare and surface warfare for Carrier Strike Group Seven and the entire RIMPAC force, including the use of radar, charts, and high-tech devices to monitor, chart, and communicate with other ships and submarines.
 Tactical action officers from the different countries coordinated the overall operational picture and provided direction and administration to the enlisted personnel involved in the Sea Combat Control (SCC) activities.
 Also, Ronald Reagan conducted a live Rolling Airframe Missile (RAM) launch, firing at a simulated target, the first since 2007.

 On 30 July 2010, RIMPAC 2010 concluded with a press conference held at Merry Point Landing on Joint Base Pearl Harbor–Hickam.
-A reception for over 1,500 participants, distinguished visitors and special guests was held in the hangar bays of the carrier Ronald Reagan.
+A reception for over 1,500 participants, distinguished visitors, and special guests was held in the hangar bays of the carrier Ronald Reagan.

 During RIMPAC 2010, participating countries conducted three sinking exercises (SINKEX), involving 140 discrete live-fire events, that included 30 surface-to-air engagements, 40 air-to-air missile engagements, 12 surface-to-surface engagements, 76 laser-guided bombs, and more than 1,000 rounds of naval gunfire from 20 surface combatant warships.
-Units flew more than 3,100 air sorties, completed numerous maritime interdiction and vessel boardings, explosive ordnance disposal, diving and salvage operations and mine clearance operations and 10 major experiments, with the major one being the U.S. Marine Corps Enhanced Company Operations experiment.
+Units flew more than 3,100 air sorties, completed numerous maritime interdiction and vessel boardings, explosive ordnance disposal, diving and salvage operations, and mine clearance operations, and 10 major experiments, with the major one being the U.S. Marine Corps Enhanced Company Operations experiment.

-Ground forces from five countries completed five amphibious landings, including nine helicopter-borne amphibious landings and 560 troops took part in a ship-to-shore mission.
+Ground forces from five countries completed five amphibious landings, including nine helicopter-borne amphibious landings, and 560 troops took part in a ship-to-shore mission.
 In all, 960 different training events were scheduled.
 96 percent were completed in all areas of the Hawaiian operations area, encompassing Kāneʻohe Bay, Bellows Air Force Station, the Pacific Missile Range Facility, and the Pohakuloa Training Area.